-One would think that a self-styled champion of children and opponent of child abuse like Janet Reno would be the first to oppose a relaxation of laws enacted to provide protection for children against sexual predators.
+One would think that a self-styled champion of children and opponent of child abuse like Janet Reno would be the first to oppose a relaxation of laws enacted to provide protection for children against sexual pred-

-In the Justice Department's first brief last March, the acting solicitor general described the tapes this way: "The tapes showed various females between the ages of 10 and 17 dressed in bathing suits, leotards, underwear and similar attire.
+In the Justice Department's first brief last March, the acting solicitor general described the tapes this general described the tapes this way: "The tapes showed various females between the ages of 10 and 17 dressed in bathing suits, leotards, underwear and similar attire.
 The children struck provocative poses, apparently at the direction of someone off camera.
-The camera would typically zoom in on the children's pubic and genital areas and display a closeup of that area for an extended time.
-The tapes themselves and the promotional materials . . . showed that the tapes were designed to pander to pedophiles."
+The camera would typically zoom in on the children's pubic and genital areas and display pubic and genital areas and display a closeup of that area for an ex-tended time.
+The tapes themselves and the promotional materials showed that the tapes were designed to pander to pedophiles."